kylechuu/patent-infrigement-check/README.md

 ## Production application is running!
 - This full stack app is deployed and now it can be accessed directly from the [patent-infiringment-check-app-link](https://frontend-latest-lvpf.onrender.com)
+- Please note that as the service is deployed in serverless & free-tier cloud service, the first lanuch of the app will endure cold start so please wait up to 40 sec to render.
 - Frontend are deployed on [Render](https://render.com/) backend are deployed on [GCP Cloud Run](https://cloud.google.com) The reason is because it's free!
 - The Database is deployed on MongoDB Altas.
 - The API call may be took 15sec ~ 30sec to finish, so please do not fetch the backend too frquent! (the spinging icon, styling, etc. is on the way...)